 HEADWAE recognizes academic achievement, contributions to higher learning

-University of Mississippi students and faculty were among the honorees at the 32nd annual Higher Education Appreciation Day-Working for Academic Excellence, or HEADWAE, awards program last month in Jackson.
+University of Mississippi students and faculty were among the honorees at the 33rd annual Higher Education Appreciation Day-Working for Academic Excellence, or HEADWAE, awards program this month in Jackson.

-Monroe said it is a great honor to represent the university.
+Young said it was a meaningful and humbling experience to represent the university.

 “If external recognition of teaching as a valuable activity stimulates greater attention to what hundreds of talented people are doing on campus every day, then I will perceive this as extremely beneficial,” said Young, who also was UM’s 2019 Elsie M. Hood Award recipient for excellence in teaching.
 “Similarly, if students seeing that I won an award facilitates taking my class and then learning something that changes their world view, it will be very positive.”

 Akers received his bachelor’s degree in biochemistry from UM in 2015.
 He earned a master’s degree in biomedical sciences from UMMC in 2016.

 “Receiving this honor will serve as a daily reminder to continue to do my best every day,” Akers said.
 “It will also encourage me to continue working toward my career goals as I graduate dental school and transition into my oral maxillofacial surgery residency.”

 After earning her bachelor’s degree in biology at Belhaven College in 2004, Bain received her Doctor of Dental Medicine from UMMC in 2009 and a doctorate in pathobiology and molecular medicine from the University of Alabama at Birmingham in 2014.
 She completed her certificate in residency training in periodontology from UAB in 2014.
 Bain joined the UMMC faculty as an assistant professor in 2014.

 “As faculty, we often work long hours burning the candle at both ends,” Bain said.
 “This recognition validates all this hard work and lets us know we are truly making a difference.”